-I have an MA in Children’s Book Illustration from Cambridge School of Art (Anglia Ruskin) and a BA in English Literature from Cambridge University.
-My comics have appeared in print in the Observer and Vogue, and I am represented by the literary agency Johnson & Alcock.
+I have an MA with Distinction in Children’s Book Illustration from Cambridge School of Art (Anglia Ruskin) and a BA in English Literature from Cambridge University.
+I am represented by Ed Wilson at the literary agency Johnson & Alcock.

 To see more of my work in progress and pictures of my dog please follow me on instagram @emilyhaworthbooth